Happy Canada Day!

 Step 1: All short faced, black and long haired dogs must stay at home!

 Step 2: If you have ventured out, invest in KoolCollar, http://www.koolcollar4dogs.com/, or even a dog cooling vest or something similar to keep your pet’s core temperature low.

 Step 3: Provide your pet with lots of cold water or share the ice cubes if you order a drink.

 Step 4: If your pet is afraid of fireworks, visit your veterinarian ahead of time for the following items!

 a.
 Thundershirt http://www.thundershirt.com/.
 Best thing since sliced bread!
 Dramatically reduces stress and anxiety.
 Now you can even put some calming oils on a special patch on the shirt itself.
 Put the Thundershirt on your pet 2 hours before fireworks are to start.

 b.
 Trazadone is available from your veterinarian.
 Trazadone is a strong anti-anxiety medication which is also quite safe to use no matter the age, health condition or breed.
 Administer a pill (as per label) one and half hours prior to the fireworks and watch your pet be relaxed sleeping on the couch rather than shaking in fear.

 c.
 If Trazadone doesn’t seem to do the trick, ask your veterinarian for a dose of alprazolam to have on hand to give as needed.

-Happy Canada Day to two and four legged friends!
+Happy Canada Day to our two and four legged friends!